Our pick if you need a place to start

 A practical way to compare popular options

-Jabra Enhance OTC buyers who want remote support and rechargeable behind-the-ear models Strong support positioning, multiple technology levels, phone/app features Requires comfort with remote setup and app-based adjustments
+Jabra Enhance Select 700 on Amazon OTC buyers who want remote support and rechargeable behind-the-ear models Often premium-priced; check current Amazon price and return window Good first comparison for support; requires comfort with remote setup and app-based adjustments

-Lexie Budget-conscious OTC shoppers who want app-guided setup Bose-powered options, app setup, broad retail availability Check return policy, support options, and whether the style fits the ear comfortably
+Lexie B3 on Amazon Budget-conscious OTC shoppers who want app-guided setup Midrange OTC pricing; check current Amazon price and return window App-guided setup can help; confirm support and whether the style fits comfortably

-Audien Low-cost OTC shoppers comparing entry-level devices Very low starting prices compared with many OTC and prescription options Lower cost may mean fewer features or less individualized support
+Audien Atom One on Amazon Low-cost OTC shoppers comparing entry-level devices Usually one of the lower-cost options to compare; check current Amazon price Lower cost may mean fewer features or less individualized support

 Local audiologist or hearing clinic People with complex hearing needs or who want in-person care Professional hearing test, fitting, programming, follow-up, and repairs Usually costs more; ask what services are bundled and what fees are nonrefundable